Governor Kelly celebrates Kwanzaa with African-American Community

-TOPEKA (KSNT) – Governor Laura Kelly celebrated Kwanzaa with the African-American Community on Monday at the Kansas State House.
+TOPEKA, Kan.
+(KSNT) – Governor Laura Kelly celebrated Kwanzaa with the African-American community on Monday at the Kansas State House.

-Stacey Knoell, Executive Director of Kansas African-American Affairs Commission, addressed the audience and gave a brief history of the Kwanzaa Celebration.
+Stacey Knoell, executive director of Kansas African-American Affairs Commission, addressed the audience and gave a brief history of Kwanzaa.

 Kwanzaa is an annual celebration of African American culture from Dec.
 26 to Jan.
 1, culminating in a communal feast called karamu.
 Kwanzaa was created by professor and activist Maulana Karenga in 1966.
 The celebration is based on African harvest festival traditions from various parts of Africa and was first celebrated in 1966.